Mrs N Shearer-Freyne

-|Mrs R Hillage||Teacher of English|
+|Mrs S Hegg||Teacher of English|

 At Key Stage 5, we offer both English Language and English Literature A levels, examined through ACA.
 English Language covers both the theoretical and practical language use.
 It encompasses the study of a wide range of texts, both spoken and written.

 A Level English Language is an interesting and rewarding course, covering both the theoretical aspects of language and practical language use.
 It is a fascinating subject as it encompasses the study of a wide range of texts, both spoken and written.
 It also gives students the chance to be creative, producing texts for real life situations.
-Any career which involves communicating will be enhanced by the study of A Level English Language.
+Any career that involves communicating will be enhanced by the study of A Level English Language.

 The specification offers opportunities for students to develop their subject expertise by engaging creatively and critically with a wide range of texts and discourses.
-The course explores the study of English Language both as a medium of communication and as a topic in its own right, with an emphasis on the ability of students to persue lines of enquiry, debate different views and work independently to research aspects of language in use.
+The course explores the study of English Language both as a medium of communication and as a topic in its own right, with an emphasis on the ability of students to pursue lines of enquiry, debate different views, and work independently to research aspects of language in use.

-- A Level Paper 2– Language Diversity and Change
+Paper 2: Language, Diversity and Change 40%

-- Non-examination assessment- Language in Action
+Non-examination Assessment – Language in Action 20%